Marketing analytics audit services and quick diagnostics

 Act

-You leave with a clear recommendation: fix it internally, move into the right service lane, or stop wasting time on the wrong project.
+You leave with a clear recommendation: fix it internally, move up to the flagship AI-Ready Data Diagnostic, enter the right build lane, add an optional Run + Measure handoff, or stop wasting time on the wrong project.

 Diagnostics typically run $2,500-$7,500